Skip to content

 To switch to RTS camera:

-2. Choose Logic>Rules>Camera.
+Choose Logic>Components.
+Search camera in the search bar.
 All camera components released by the official team Yahaha Creative will be displayed.

-4. Close Asset Library and go back to Edit Mode.
-Click an object in the scene and then click more_button to open the Properties window.
+Close Asset Library and go back to Edit Mode.
+Click an object in the scene and then click to open the Properties window.

-5. To apply your camera to the scene, choose Rule>Camera, find the component, and drag it to the Properties window.
-Download_RTS
+To apply your camera to the scene, select + Feature>Assets>Setting_CameraRTS>RTS camera, find the component,then click it then it will add to the Properties window.

 Now the RTS camera with the following settings is ready for your scene.